Advice for American Citizens Buying Real Estate in France

 Nice Côte d’Azur International Airport (NCE)

 This is the third-largest French airport, a gateway to the Côte d’Azur, and is located about 7 kilometres west of Nice.
-Landing or taking off here offers stunning views, with a sense of almost skimming the water—it’s a unique experience.
+Landing or taking off here offers stunning views, giving the sensation of almost skimming the water; it’s a unique experience.
 Nice Côte d’Azur Airport offers a limited number of transatlantic flights to places in North America.

 Lyon-Saint Exupéry International Airport (LYS)